Cheapest electricity tariff for big families in the UK (June 2026 guide)

 - For Economy 7/time-of-use: read the time bands and your likely usage split.

-- Make sure you’re comparing the same VAT (5%) basis and inclusive prices.
+- Make sure you’re comparing the same VAT (5%) basis and inclusive prices, and benchmark against the July cap.

 FAQs: cheapest electricity tariffs for big families (UK)